Grietman: Jurisdiction

 When dealing with civil disputes or criminal cases (e.g. theft, property, adultery), the grietman would conduct interviews with the perpetrator, victim, and witnesses.
 After forming judgments, fines and costs related to the proceedings would be imposed.
 It was necessary for the grietman to keep a clear record of the fines and compositions collected, including who paid them and for what crime.
 The calculations were made in Holland pounds and stuivers, with 20 stuivers making up one pound.
 The grietmannen had to account for their income from their administration of justice within their grietenij to the rentmeester-generaal van Friesland (Steward General of Friesland), because the grietman kept half of the fines (boete) and then sent the other half on to the rentmeester-generaal.

 The grietman needed to have sufficient influence and military power to conduct interviews, order detentions, and enforce penalties and fines when necessary.
 This required both political and actual military clout among the local population.
-For example, the "military potential" of local inhabitants residing in a greitenij were recorded in "Monsterlijsten" (muster lists).
+For example, the "military potential" of local inhabitants residing in a grietenij were recorded in "Monsterlijsten" (muster lists).

 In 1498, Albrecht III, Duke of Saxony made Leeuwarden the seat of the Court of Friesland (Hof van Friesland), a higher court that dealt with government of lands, capital crimes and a court of appeal, which resulted in a shift of power away from the local level.
 Grietmannen no longer had the power to try capital crimes, such as those involving manslaughter or homicide, at the local level.
 In these cases, they were only responsible for detaining and questioning suspects of capital crimes and providing relevant information to Leeuwarden for the trial to be held at the Hof van Friesland.